Last update June 23, 2025

 Would you like to recommend the use of e-lactancia?
 Write to us at corporate mail of APILAM

-Until more published information about this drug regarding breastfeeding appears, it may be preferable a known and safer alternative, especially during the neonatal period and in cases of prematurity.
+Until more published data on this drug in relation to breastfeeding is available, safer known alternatives may be preferable, especially during the neonatal period and in cases of prematurity.

-Early exposure to macrolide antibiotics (especially erythromycin) has been linked to hypertrophic pyloric stenosis, even through breast milk, being it a reason to avoid them during the first month of breastfeeding.
+Early exposure to macrolides (especially erythromycin) has been linked to the onset of hypertrophic pyloric stenosis, even through breast milk, so it may be prudent to avoid them during the first month of breastfeeding.